 If you don't want to wait for a news update about your favorite team, then you have the option to aggregate your favorite teams in a customized sports update.

 This is great if you want to know quick win/lose outcomes as well as who they played against, when they'll play next, who there next opponent will be, and what time the game will begin.
 Sports information is second nature to the Echo, and it'll always have the most up-to-the-minute knowledge.

 7. Weather Forecast

 I bet this was one of the first features produced for Echo after music, and it's easy to see why.
 The weather is often the first thing we want to know when waking up in the morning, and this feature provides the current weather and a 7-day forecast.

 All it takes is setting up your location through the Alexa app and you're good to go.
 It's a handy little tool that doesn't require a phone, a tablet, or TV.
 I mean sure if you want to know every detail then maybe a cellphone will help, but most people only care about the basics and Alexa is here to help.

 6. Order and Track Amazon Purchases

 There are many benefits to being an Amazon Prime member but with Echo those perks get even better.
 As stated, Prime members get a minimum free two-day shipping, free music, cloud storage, and free videos/movies, but with Echo they can also order, re-order, and track Amazon packages.

 - Alexa can tell you when an order was placed and when it's expected to arrive.

 For purchases, you even have the ability to add a pin number that Alexa will ask prior to re-ordering, which creates a much-needed layer of security.
 Add-on items or non-prime items can't be ordered but Alexa can add them and any other item to your Amazon shopping cart or via the app.

-5. To-do and Shopping Lists
+5. To-Do and Shopping Lists

 It's really nice to be able to add something you need to purchase or do via voice.
 The Echo can even read your lists if you want to know what was added.
-You can also use the IFTTT app to enable a trigger that'll send/print your shopping list.
+You can also use the IFTTT for Amazon app to enable a trigger that'll send/print your shopping list.

 4. Movie/Movie Theater Info